DeepLabCut/DLCutils/README.md

-## Example scripts for automation of anlysis & training
+## Example scripts for automation of analysis & training

 These two scripts illustrate how to train, test, and analyze videos for multiple projects automatically (scale_raining_and_evaluation.py) and how to analyze videos that are organized in subfolders automatically (scale_analysis_oversubfolders.py).
 Feel free to adjust them for your needs!